An Advocate is there to help and support you and answer any questions you may have.

 How Advocates support you

-- will always treat you with respect and listen to you
+- Always treating you with respect and listening to you.

-- will treat you fairly and not discriminate against you due to age, gender, race, culture, religion, language, disability or sexual orientation
+- Treating you fairly and not discriminating against you due to age, gender, race, culture, religion, language, disability or sexual orientation.

-- will only do or say the things that you want them to unless you or another child or young person is unsafe.
-See here to find out more
+- Only do or say the things that you want them to, unless you or another child or young person is unsafe.
+(See here to find out more)

-- will give you information about your rights and support you.
+- Giving you information about your rights and support you.

-- will explain to you about how we confidentiality and keeping you safe
+- Explaining to you about confidentiality and keeping you safe.

 If you are not happy with the support you got from us, please tell us how we can make things better.